Our contributions to debates with regional players

 R20 (R20 Regions of Climate Action) is an NGO founded in 2010 by Arnold Schwarzenegger, with UN support.
 It is a coalition of sub-national governments, private companies, international organisations, NGOs and academic and financial institutions.
 Its mission is to help sub-national governments to implement low-carbon projects and to communicate best practices and policies in the field of renewable energy, in order to create a green economy.
 The particularity of the NGO is its work at regional level.
 R20 believes that this is the best place to start, with sub-national governments being the best placed to implement sustainable projects using renewable energies, since they are the only ones fully aware of the resources available in their region.
 Based on a “bottom-up” strategy, successful projects implemented at sub-national level are reproduced on a national and international scale, so that they can have a global impact.

-Find out more about this agreement More information on R20
+More information on R20

 Drawing inspiration from the living world and capitalising on the solutions and inventions produced by nature: Egis, partner of CEEBIOS